Take a peek at some of the Baltimore farmers markets favored by locals and visitors alike:

 Saturdays, May through October, 9 a.m. - 1 p.m.

 The Baltimore Museum of Industry Farmers Market offers a convenient place to purchase fresh local foods and buy artisan items not available in stores.
 The market features fruits and vegetables; meat and poultry; milk, ice cream and butter; plants and cut flowers; and a wide variety of artisan goods.
 Market shoppers can also enjoy fun bonuses, such as live music, demonstrations, kids' activities and giveaways.

 Wednesdays, June through September, 3:30 p.m. - 7:30 p.m.

 Druid Hill Park lies at the heart of Baltimore City and made history by being one of the first public parks in America.
 Every Wednesday, the Druid Hill Farmers Market features fresh produce from area farmers, food and unique crafts from local vendors.
-As a bonus, the Conservatory and Botanic Gardens extends their hours on Wednesdays from 10 a.m. to 7 p.m.
+As a bonus, the Conservatory and Botanic Gardens extend their hours on Wednesdays from 10 a.m. to 7 p.m.